-Colorado Reading Corps, brought to Colorado by Mile High United Way, is operated by Colorado Youth for a Change.
-Reading Corps is a replication of the proven and successful Minnesota Reading Corps.
-The program supports kindergarten through third grade students in school districts across the state, to increase reading proficiency.
+Colorado Reading Corps, brought to Colorado by Mile High United Way, is operated by Colorado Youth for a Change and is a replication of the proven and successful Minnesota Reading Corps.
+The program supports Pre-K through third grade students in school districts across the state, to increase early literacy and reading proficiency.
 Reading Corps places AmeriCorps members in classrooms for one school year to provide one-on-one tutoring to students reading below grade level.

 If a student is not reading at grade level by third grade, this can be a key indicator to a student dropping out of school in the future.
 As a leader in the area of student reengagement, CYC understands the importance of literacy for all students.

 Colorado Youth for a Change manages the implementation of Colorado Reading Corps, a program that supports kindergarten through third grade students in seven school districts across the state, to increase reading proficiency.
 The program places AmeriCorps members in classrooms for one school year to provide one-on-one tutoring to students reading below grade level.
 Tutors provide targeted reading skill practice, commonly called interventions, primarily in the areas of phonemic awareness, phonics, and fluency.